camunda/camunda-docs/docs/guides/migrating-from-Camunda-Platform.md

 This guide describes how to migrate process solutions developed for Camunda Platform in order to run them on Camunda Cloud.
 You will learn about necessary steps, but also limitations of migration.

+Please note the following important considerations:

+1. **Migrating from Camunda Platform to Camunda Cloud is not a paved path**.
+As you can see below, there are severe differences between the products and not all solutions are easy to migrate.
+This guide describes our experiences with customer projects so far, but is far from being a "turn-key"-migration procedure.

+2. **It is not the recommendation to migrate from Camunda Platform to Camunda Cloud**.
+Camunda Platform is a great product with existing support, there is no need to migrate existing solutions unless you have a really good reason to (e.g. run it on SaaS, certain requirements on scalability or fault-tolerance, ...).
+So we see migration more as exception than the rule.
+Still, knowing the basic steps about migration can be helpful to build solutions with Camunda Platform, that will be easier to migrate if you need to.

+If you plan your migration project, please also [talk to us](https://camunda.com/contact/).

 ## Migration Overview

-For migration you need to look at development artifacts (BPMN models and application code), but might also want to look at workflow engine data (runtime and history) in case you migrate an in-production process solution.
+For migration you need to look at development artifacts (BPMN models and application code), but might also want to look at workflow engine data (runtime and history) in case you migrate a process solution thats running in production.

-In general, **development artifacts** can be migrated:
+In general, **development artifacts** *can* be migrated:

 * **BPMN models:** Camunda Cloud uses BPMN like Camunda Platform, which generally allows to use the same model files, but you might need to configure *different extension atrributes* (at least by using a different namespace).
 Furthermore, Camunda Cloud has a *different coverage* of BPMN concepts that are supported (see [Camunda Cloud BPMN coverage](https://docs.camunda.io/docs/reference/bpmn-processes/bpmn-coverage) vs [Camunda Platform BPMN coverage](https://docs.camunda.org/manual/latest/reference/bpmn20/)), which might require some model changes.
 Note that the coverage of Camunda Cloud will of-course increase over time.

-* **DMN models:** TBD
+* **DMN models:** In Camunda Platform, the Camunda DMN engine is directly integrated into the platform.
+This is (not yet) the case for Camunda Cloud, but you can use the [Zeebe DMN Worker](https://github.com/camunda-community-hub/zeebe-dmn-worker) provided as community extension, which can process your existing DMN models.

 * **CMMN models:** It is not possible to run CMMN on Zeebe, *CMMN models cannot be migrated*.
 You could remodel cases in BPMN according to ["Building Flexibility into BPMN Models"](https://camunda.com/best-practices/building-flexibility-into-bpmn-models/).

 * **Application code:** The application code needs to use *a different client library and different APIs*.
 This will lead to code changes you have to implement.

-* **Architecture:** The different architecture of the core workflow engine might require some *changes in your architecture* (e.g. if you used the embedded engine approach).
+* **Architecture:** The different architecture of the core workflow engine might require *changes in your architecture* (e.g. if you used the embedded engine approach).
 Furthermore, certain concepts of Camunda Platform are no longer possible (like hooking in Java code at various places or control transactional behavior with asynchronous continuations) which might lead to *changes in your model and code*.

-In general, **data** *cannot* yet be migrated to Camunda Cloud.
+In general, **worklow engine data** *cannot* yet be migrated to Camunda Cloud.

 * **Runtime data:** Running process instances of Camunda Platform are stored in the Camunda Platform database. *Runtime data cannot be migrated* to Camunda Cloud.
 A possible workaround is to create a process model on Camunda Cloud that is purely used for migration to bring process instances to their respective wait state as described in the whitepaper [How to migrate to Camunda](https://page.camunda.com/wp-how-to-migrate-to-camunda).

 * **History data:** *Historic data cannot be migrated*.